Professional Learning Academy

 10. What is the mode of learning for these courses?

-For the Fall 2024, all workshops will be virtual.
-But it is the hope that the courses in Spring 2025 will follow a combination of virtual and in-person venues.
+For the Fall 2025, all workshops will be held in-person on the Lincroft Campus.
+But it is the hope that the courses in Spring 2026 will be held in both virtual and in-person venues.
+We would be delighted to talk with you about future workshop opportunities on site at your district, too.

 Yes!
 We anticipate a robust line-up of courses that address the following topics: